University of Oklahoma expands computer science program to OU-Tulsa

 The University of Oklahoma is expanding its computer science program to OU-Tulsa to support the workforce and applied research needs of companies in Tulsa and northeastern Oklahoma, officials said Monday.

-In partnership with the George Kaiser Family Foundation (GKFF), OU-Tulsa will increase its focus on important areas of computer science — such as software engineering, cybersecurity and embedded systems — by hiring new faculty and staff to provide instruction and constructing new teaching and research labs to provide experiential learning opportunities.
+In partnership with the George Kaiser Family Foundation, OU-Tulsa will increase its focus on areas of computer science that include software engineering, cybersecurity and embedded systems by hiring new faculty and staff to provide instruction and constructing new teaching and research labs.

-Through the expansion, OU-Tulsa plans to grow enrollment by several hundred students and hire more than 20 faculty over a six-year period.
+Through the expansion, OU-Tulsa plans to increase enrollment by several hundred students and hire more than 20 more faculty members over a six-year period.

 This initiative will support the high-tech staffing requirements of companies looking to establish or relocate to the region, OU said.